CAB Student Director Descriptions and Requirements

 - Student Directors may not hold another major leadership (i.e. president, vice-president, treasurer, etc.) or paid (on/off campus) position on campus during the year in which you are selected to serve, unless it has been discussed with and approved by the Director of Campus Activities.
-Executive Board positions within the Campus Activities Board require a significant time commitment and we want to make sure that all commitments are able to be managed without difficulty.
+Executive Board positions within the Campus Activities Board require a significant time commitment and are paid positions.
+This is indeed a job.
+We want to make sure that all commitments are able to be managed without difficulty.
 If you have a concern regarding an upcoming position, please seek clarification in your interview or by talking with the Director of Campus Activities.

 - The Student Directors work closely with the Director of Campus Activities, assist with primary coverage at scheduled events, and manage the day to day duties and goals of Campus Activities Board.

 - The Student Director should act as a facilitator, role model, and be dedicated to assisting the other Directors in providing positive leadership to the entire staff.
 In fulfilling his or her duties, the Student Director should seek to fulfill the mission of the Campus Activities Board and the Office of Campus Activities by cultivating a team-oriented atmosphere and demonstrating commitment to the success of student life at McKendree

 - Student Directors are required to serve a minimum of 5 hours per week in the Campus Activities Office to be scheduled on different days during the week.
 Additional hours shall be made from assistance with staff events and activities.